-Press release: Mets name Billy Eppler general m...
+Press Release: Mets Name Billy Eppler General M...

 - News Article

-FLUSHING, N.Y., November 18, 2021 – The New York Mets today announced the team has signed Billy Eppler to a 4-year contract to be the club’s 16th General Manager.
-Eppler, 46, served as the Los Angeles Angels General Manager from 2015-2020 and worked for the New York Yankees in a
+The New York Mets today announced the team has signed Billy Eppler to a 4-year contract to be the club’s 16th General Manager.
+Eppler, 46,...

 More Recent New York Mets Articles